PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 ### wideGroup

 This is an optional grouping column.
 In most cases this can be left blank.
 However, there are cases where we might want to pivot the same wide-column multiple times (ie. pivoting the same column to have multiple output rows, rather than just one), or even perform different enumeration mappings on the same wide-column.
 In such a case, we can set the `wideGroup` to values that group the rows in the wide sheet together.
-All rows with the same value in `wideGroup` (for a given `wideSourceClass`, `wideSourceSlot`, and `wideTargetClass` combination) will be considered a full wide-to-long specification for that slot and will be considered separately from all other rows with a different `wideGroup`.
+All rows with the same value in `wideGroup` (for a given `sourceClass`, `sourceSlot`, and `targetClass` combination) will be considered a full wide-to-long specification for that slot and will be considered separately from all other rows with a different `wideGroup`.

-### wideSourceClass
+### sourceClass

 This is the class from the source dataset that contains the slot that is a wide-column.

-### wideSourceSlot
+### sourceSlot

 This is the slot from the source dataset and source class that is the wide-column to pivot.

-### wideSourceValue
+### sourceValue

-If not empty, then the value represents a source enumeration value for the `wideSourceSlot`, and we map this enumeration value to the value found in `wideTargetValue`.
-All rows with the same `wideSourceClass`, `wideSourceSlot`, `wideTargetClass`, and `wideGroup` are used for determining how the enumeration values are mapped for the same source slot.
+If not empty, then the value represents a source enumeration value for the `sourceSlot`, and we map this enumeration value to the value found in `targetValue`.
+All rows with the same `sourceClass`, `sourceSlot`, `targetClass`, and `wideGroup` are used for determining how the enumeration values are mapped for the same source slot.
 Only the first row in the group is used to determine the values to set in the output row (see [All other columns](#all-other-wide-columns) below for how these values are set).

-### wideTargetClass
+### targetClass

 This is the class in the target dataset that we map the source slot to.

-### wideTargetValue
+### targetValue

 If not empty, then this is the target value that we map enumerations to.
-If the source slot has the value found in `wideSourceValue`, then we map it to this value.
+If the source slot has the value found in `sourceValue`, then we map it to this value.

 ### wideOtherSlots